weRginger/imba-sim/README.md

 To do list
 =========
-Add write hit ratio on dirty page, read hit ratio on dirty page Add read hit ratio on NVRAM, read hit ratio on DRAM
+Add write hit ratio on dirty page, write hit ratio on clean page Add read hit ratio on NVRAM, read hit ratio on DRAM

 - LB-CAR